JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q25365" title="Gruidae" aliases="crane">
 <param ve-entity eid="Q3259077" title="heron">
 <param ve-entity eid="Q28507" title="Ciconiidae">
 The _Pelargonium_ and its relatives _Geranium_ and _Erodium_ belong to the family Geraniaceae.
 The scientific names of these genera indicate their morphological resemblance to long-billed birds and, to some degree, each other.
 The name _Pelargonium_ comes from the Greek _pelargos_ (“stork”), which alludes to the plant’s long, beak-shaped seedpods and fruit.
 Similarly, _Geranium_ from _géranos_ (“crane”) and _Erodium_ from _erodios_ (“heron”) describe columnar fruit capsules that are found in some species.
-The dried pelargonium specimen, at right, shows a cluster of columnar capsules that emerged from the center of flowers, where they aid in seed dispersal and reproduction.
+The dried pelargonium specimen, at right, shows a cluster of columnar capsules that have emerged from the centers of flowers to aid in seed dispersal and reproduction.
 <param ve-image url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/images/11654__Botany_U_1336491.jpeg" region="pct:20,10,30,30" attribution="Naturalis Biodiversity Center" title="_Pelargonium alchemilloides_ (L.) L’Hér., Naturalis Biodiversity Center, Netherlands, Europeana Collections, CCO">

 <param ve-entity eid="Q506" title="flower" aliases="flowers">